alexmilowski/littleflow/README.md

 # littleflow

-A flow language
+A little flow language with simple objectives:

+ * an expression language for defining the flow of tasks
+ * a core algorithm for invocation of workflows and tasks
+ * flows are independent of task implementation or workflow deployments

 ## Getting started

-This simple example can compile and run a workflow:
+In this example we can compile and run a workflow:

 ```python
 from littleflow import Parser, Compiler, Context, Runner